 Emergency Preparedness Resources

 View the Emergency Updates page for your Network to see the operational status of facilities during a potential emergency.

 Resources for Patients

 Emergencies caused by severe weather or disasters can happen with or without warning.
 If you need dialysis, having power and water, transportation, or supplies will be crucial.
 Some emergency situations may make it impossible for you to get to your dialysis facility or give yourself dialysis.
 It is important to be prepared so you can feel better and stay healthy.

-- NEW! - Emergency Preparedness Patient Communication Plan
+- Emergency Preparedness Patient Communication Plan

 - General Patient Preparedness: Tips